JevgenijsKonevs/NetBox_custom_field_updater/README.md

 It is more conveniet to use PATCH request instead of PUT request, because PATCH request updates only necessary field.</br>

-In order to get the script working properly you should have complete manual setup of NetBox and then change funtion "create_new_device()" "data" fields or you can use https://netboxdemo.com , where all racks, sites, device roles and types are already setup. </br>
+In order to get the script working properly you should have complete manual setup of NetBox and then change funtion "create_new_device()" "data" fields or you can use https://netboxdemo.com , where all racks, sites, device roles and types are already set up. </br> Also, if you are using localy installed NetBox, then you should change API url in apy.py as well as Authorization Token value.
+Token value can be found on your NetBox account. </br>
+Example : </br>
 It is important to mention that everything that you will create on https://netboxdemo.com will be cleared at 8:00 am UTC</br>

 In addition, in order to run the pytests properly, you should change the input data as well such as "existing_tenant_group", "existing_tenant_slug", "existing_tenant", "existing_device_name", "device_role_list", "expected_dict"</br>